Academic Information and Policies

 • To maintain a constitution and provide the Director of Student Activities with a list of current officers and advisor(s).

-Each organization shall be free to choose its own advisor and institutional recognition should not be withheld or withdrawn solely because of the inability of a student organization to secure an advisor.
+Campus organizations, including those affiliated with an external organization, shall be open to all students regardless of race, gender, sexual orientation, disability, creed, or national origin.
+Each organization shall be free to choose its advisor, and institutional recognition should not be withheld or withdrawn solely because of a student organization's inability to secure an advisor.
 Advisors may advise organizations of responsibility, but they should not have the authority to control the policy of such organizations.

-The membership, policies, and actions of a student organization will be determined by vote of only those persons who hold bona fide membership in the Waldorf University community; in the case of an organization based upon a consortium arrangement, the community shall be defined as consisting of the consortia schools.
+The membership, policies, and actions of a student organization will be determined by a vote of only those persons who hold bona fide membership in the Waldorf University community; in the case of an organization based upon a consortium arrangement, the community shall be defined as consisting of the consortia schools.

 Faculty/Staff Representatives